 1.2.
-Key foreign investment concepts
+Key Foreign Investment Act concepts

-Direct foreign investment means transferring to Chile capital and assets owned or controlled by a foreign investor for an amount equal to or greater than USD 5,000,000, or the equivalent in freely convertible foreign currency, physical assets in all their forms and conditions, profit reinvestment, loan capitalization, all types of technology that can be capitalized, and loans associated with foreign investments from related companies.
+Under the Foreign Investment Act, foreign direct investment means transferring to Chile capital and assets owned or controlled by an individual or legal person incorporated abroad that is not resident or domiciled in Chile, for an amount equal to or greater than USD 5,000,000 or the equivalent in other currencies.

+Investments can be made in the following forms: (i) freely convertible foreign currency; (ii) physical assets in all their forms and conditions; (iii) profit reinvestment; (iv) loan capitalizations; (iii) all types of technology that can be capitalized; and (iv) loans associated with foreign investments from related companies.

-Direct foreign investment is also any investment within the above amount that is transferred to the country and takes the form of direct or indirect acquisition or interest in the equity of a company, or in the capital of the recipient company incorporated under Chilean law, that grants control of at least 10% of the voting rights, or an equivalent percentage in share capital if it is not a joint-stock company, or in the company assets.
+Foreign direct investment is also any investment that takes the form of direct or indirect acquisition or interest in the equity of a company, or in the capital of the recipient company incorporated in Chile, that grants control of at least (i) 10% of the voting rights of the recipient company, or (ii) an equivalent percentage in share capital if it is not a joint-stock company or in the company assets.